 Amazon has the fastest-growing catalog of more than 350 million products, beating Google in item searches.
-Since managing this number of items was difficult, there was a need for an intelligent tagging system that would help track and manage such an immense catalog, leading to the creation of Amazon’s ASIN.
+Since managing this number of items was difficult, there was a need for an intelligent tagging system that would help track and manage such an immense catalog.
+This led to the creation of Amazon’s ASIN.

 Individual sellers and businesses often struggle to answer the question: what does ASIN mean?
 ASIN has become an integral aspect of Amazon's selling policies, which you must follow to avoid violations that can lead to a selling ban on the marketplace.